Castle Crashers Accessibility Report

 If you want to play Castle Crashers, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Castle Crashers has 5 accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds.
+We've documented 5 accessibility features for Navigation in Castle Crashers which deal with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.